gbif/data-products/custom-downloads/taxon-list-exports.md

-# Long taxonkey list downloads
+# Long taxonkey list downloads/exports

 Sometimes users want to download a lot of taxonkeys like **>40K in some cases**.
 This is not possible to do via the website or using curl or something like that.